top of page

 Furthermore, it is also possible to play someone up.
 We use this variation when someone is responsible for looking after a child e.g. a babysitter, and the child misbehaves whilst in that person's care.
 We could then say that the child plays the babysitter up.

 The kids were so well behaved today, they didn't play up once!
-INTENDED MEANING: The children behaved well today and were not naughty at all.

 Our cats have started playing up ever since the building work on our home started.
-INTENDED MEANING: Our cats have started to be badly behaved since our home renovations started.

 Ok children, we are off now so please do not play the babysitter up.
-INTENDED MEANING: We are leaving now, so please behave well for the childminder.

-Meaning 4: To influence someone to make them like you
+MEANING 4: To influence someone to make them like you

 Our fourth and final meaning of 'play up' is a return to the dishonesty that we looked at in the first meaning of this post because it means to act in a certain way in order to make someone like you and treat you well.
 This could be by flattering them, doing something to help them or buying them gifts - regardless of the action however, the ultimate aim is to gain some sort of advantage from them.